nacho692/pa-dlna-chromecast/docs/source/pa-dlna.rst

 .. option::  --test-devices MIME-TYPES, -t MIME-TYPES

-   MIME-TYPES is a comma separated list of different audio mime types.
-A DLNATestDevice is instantiated for each one of these mime types and registered as a plain DLNA device.
+   MIME-TYPES is a comma separated list of distinct audio mime types.
+A DLNATestDevice is instantiated for each one of these mime types and registered as a virtual DLNA device.
+Mostly for testing.